Ready to learn everything you need to know about how to build a brand?

 Again, it’s OK.
 Start anyway.
 You’ll find your sweet spot as you make progress.

-Create a Brand Asset
+Step #2: Create a Personal Brand Asset

 Look at you.
 You’re branding!
 Now it’s time to create a brand asset.
 Don’t worry, I’ll explain what that is and give you examples.